wrcorcoran/FillerAI/README.md

 > EXPAND HERE

 ## Known Errors
-1. Currently, the sizing is a little off.
-It works on most devices, but isn't supported on mobile or odd shaped monitors.
-2. There is no AI, yet!
+1. There is no AI, yet!

 ## Features To Add
 4. Send JSON to Python script (board + player states)